ben-kaufman/arc.js/docs/Configuration.md

 # Configuring Arc.js Behavior and Special Features
-You may configure Arc.js behavior and several extra features using the [ConfigService](/api/classes/ConfigService).
+You may configure Arc.js behavior and several special features using the [ConfigService](/api/classes/ConfigService).
 Default configuration settings for Arc.js are contained in the `config/default.json` file.
 The following section describes available features, settings and their default values.

 ## Available Configuration Settings